andreas-schoch/dominoscript/readme.md

 npx dominoscript path/to/your/file.ds
 ```

-Eventually there will be an online editor where you can write and run it directly in the browser.

-Maybe even a repository of user submitted DominoScript programs.

 <br>

 ## How does it work

 DominoScript by default uses Double-Six (aka `D6`) dominos to represent code.
 Double-six here means that each domino has 2 sides with up to 6 dots on each side.

 Everything is either:
 - an instruction
 - a number literal
 - or a string literal

-By default, everything will be parsed using base7.
-This behaviour can be changed using the [BASE](#Base) instruction.
-This means that with a higher base you can use dominos with more dots to represent larger numbers with fewer dominos.
+Using Double-Six dominos, we are essentially working with base7 numbers.
+This can be changed using the [BASE](#Base) instruction.

+With a higher base you can use dominos with more dots to represent larger numbers with fewer pieces.

 ### The Grid

 - The grid is a rectangle of cells which can contain domino pieces.
 - The grid can contain up to 65408 cells (soft limit)
-- One domino takes up 2 cells and can placed horizontally or vertically.
+- One domino takes up 2 cells and can be placed horizontally or vertically.
 - The top-left cell is address 0.
 The bottom-right cell is address `width * height - 1`.
 - When playing domino game variants you can usually place pieces "outside" the grid when both sides have the same number of dots: 🁈🁳🁀 - this is not allowed in DominoScript *(Maybe in future versions but for now not worth the extra complexity)*